geneyx/geneyx.analysis.api/scripts/ReadMe.md

 This would iniate a batch upload of fastq files into the secondary pipeline of Geneyx following the data specified in BatchImportTemplate.txt.

+## gVcfMod.sh: VCF File Processing Script
+Overview
+The gVcfMod.sh script is designed to process VCF (Variant Call Format) files, specifically by removing the <REF> and <NON_REF> entries from the ALT field in the VCF file.
+It works with both gzipped (.vcf.gz) and uncompressed .vcf files.
+The script preserves the header lines, processes the variant lines, and outputs the modified VCF file.

+Prerequisites
+To run the script successfully, you need the following:

+Bash: A Unix-like environment (Linux, macOS, or WSL on Windows).

+AWK: For processing the VCF data.

+zcat or gzip: For decompressing gzipped files on the fly.

+dos2unix: If you are working on a Windows machine (via WSL or Cygwin), you'll need to convert line endings to Unix-style line endings.

+Install dos2unix (for Windows Users)
+If you're using Windows and encounter issues with line endings (e.g., ^M errors), you can convert the file using dos2unix.
+You can install dos2unix on WSL with:

+sudo apt-get install dos2unix

+Once installed, you can convert the script file:

+dos2unix gVcfMod.sh

+This command will convert the line endings from Windows-style (CRLF) to Unix-style (LF).

+Usage
+Step 1: Prepare the Files
+Ensure you have the following:

+Input VCF file (either gzipped or uncompressed).

+Output file where the processed VCF data will be saved.

+Step 2: Run the Script
+To use the script, execute the following command in your Bash terminal:

+./gVcfMod.sh <input_vcf_file> <output_vcf_file>

+Where:

+<input_vcf_file> is the path to your input VCF file (either .vcf or .vcf.gz).

+<output_vcf_file> is the path to the output file that will contain the processed VCF data.

+Step 3: Check the Output
+After the script finishes running, the modified VCF file will be saved to the specified output file (modified.vcf in the example).

+Script Details
+What the Script Does:
+Preserves header lines: Lines starting with # are preserved as-is (they contain metadata and column names).

+Removes <REF> and <NON_REF> from the ALT field: If these entries exist in the ALT field (column 5), they will be removed.

+Skips variants with no alternate alleles left: If the ALT field becomes empty after removing <REF> and <NON_REF>, that variant is skipped.

+Supports gzipped VCF files: The script can process gzipped (.vcf.gz) files using zcat or gzip.

+What to Expect After Running:
+The script will produce a new VCF file where:

+The <REF> and <NON_REF> values are removed from the ALT field.

+The header lines are retained.

+Variants with no remaining alternate alleles are skipped.